herobd/dessurt/README.md

 All of the datasets used in training and evaluating Dessurt are defined as their own class, so you have many examples in `data_sets/`
  Most are descendants of the QADataset (`qa.py`) and that is probably going to be the easiest route for you.

+A demo colab on using a custom dataset class to train Dessurt on MNIST is available here: TODO add url

 The constructor of your child class will need to populate `self.images` as an array of dicts with
 * `'imagePath'`: the path to the image, can also be None if the image is returned from `self.parseAnn`